angular/angularfire/docs/ionic/cli.md

 After adding the AngularFireModule you also need to add modules for the individual @NgModules that your application needs.
  - AngularFireAuthModule
  - AngularFireDatabaseModule
+ - AngularFireFunctionsModule
+ - AngularFirestoreModule
- - AngularFireStorageModule (Future release)
+ - AngularFireStorageModule
- - AngularFireMessagingModule (Future release)
+ - AngularFireMessagingModule

 #### Adding the Firebase Database and Auth Modules